SoufiyaneOuali/Automative-Morrocan-Arabic-Speech-Command-Datset/README.md

 # Automative-Morrocan-Arabic-Speech-Command-Datset
-This repository contains the dataset for the first Arabic automotive speech recognition system, focusing on the Moroccan dialect.
-With 20 in-car commands meticulously selected to enhance safety and reduce distraction, it's tailored for Arabic speakers.
+In this repository, you will find the dataset used for building the first automotive speech recognition system in the Arabic dialect, specifically the Moroccan dialect.
+The dataset includes 20 commonly used in-car commands, carefully selected to aid Arabic drivers in making their driving experience comfortable and safe by reducing the distraction ratio.